alexander-akhmetov/python-telegram/README.md

 ## Installation

 This library requires Python 3.8+ and Linux or MacOS.
+Windows is not supported.

 ```shell
 pip install python-telegram